marmelab/react-admin/docs/Translation.md

 This have been done to have a correct syntax in english, but you may want to force it elseway to match with another language, like German where names are always capitalized.
 ie: `Sind Sie sicher, dass Sie diesen Kommentar löschen möchten?`

-To do this, simply add a `forcedCaseName` key next to the `name` key in tour translation file.
+To do this, simply add a `forcedCaseName` key next to the `name` key in your translation file.

 ```js
 resources: {